 I’m certainly not going to question The Beatles’ preeminence in pop music, but their catalogue is thinner than is sometimes acknowledged.
 Their early albums are fabulous compared to what their contemporaries were producing, but are still formative compared to their later triumphs.
-Reading Ian McDonald’s amazing Revolution in the Head helped confirm my viewpoint that The Beatles’ peaked in 1966 and 1967, and that their last few albums represent a band in decline.
+Reading Ian McDonald’s amazing Revolution in the Head helped confirm my impression that The Beatles peaked in 1966 and 1967, and that their last few albums represent a band in decline.
 The White Album and Abbey Road are both patchy, while Let It Be is largely a disgrace to the legacy of a once great band.

-Additionally, I’ve generally found the group’s solo careers to be over-rated – while the various members managed a few great albums and singles during the 1970’s, they rarely were more than a shadow of their former band; Lennon needed McCartney’s pop sense, and McCartney needed Lennon’s boundary pushing, and Harrison’s All Things Must Pass is probably my favourite solo effort.
+Additionally, I’ve generally found the group’s solo careers to be over-rated – while the various members managed a few great albums and singles during the 1970’s, they rarely were more than a shadow of their former band; Lennon needed McCartney’s pop sense, McCartney needed Lennon’s boundary pushing, and Harrison’s All Things Must Pass is probably my favourite solo effort.

 The Beatles Album Reviews

 Please Please Me

 In 1963 it was revolutionary for a band to be self-contained – on Please Please Me The Beatles played their own instruments, apart from some piano from producer George Martin, and wrote eight of the fourteen songs.
 The album was basically a recording of their live set, as played in the Cavern Club in Liverpool.
 It takes the a-sides and b-sides of their first two singles, and adds ten new songs, famously recorded in a single day.
 The cover of The Isley Brothers’ ‘Twist And Shout’ was famously recorded last, as the band were worried about John Lennon’s throat being shredded with his screaming.